BEAUTY Powered BEAST: Summary and Discussions

 \section{Summary and Discussions}

 We study the classical problem of nonparametric dependence detection through a novel perspective of binary expansion.
 The novel insights from the extension of the Euler formula and the binary expansion approximation of uniformity (BEAUTY) shed lights on the unification of important tests into the novel framework of the binary expansion adaptive symmetry test (BEAST), which considers a data-adaptively weighted sum of symmetry statistics from the binary expansion.
 The one-dimensional oracle on the weights leads to a benchmark of optimal power for nonparametric tests while being agnostic of the alternative.
-By approximating the oracle weights with resampling and regularization, the proposed BEAST provides robust power, and is particularly powerful against a large class of complex forms of dependency.
+By approximating the oracle weights with resampling and regularization, the proposed BEAST demonstrates consistent performance and is effectively powerful against a variety of complex dependency forms, showcasing its potential across diverse scenarios.

 Our study on powerful nonparametric tests of uniformity can be further extended and generalized to many directions.
-For example, extensions to goodness-of-fit tests and two-sample tests can be investigated through the BEAST approach.
+For example, extensions to general goodness-of-fit tests and two-sample tests can be investigated through the BEAST approach.
+Recent papers in these directions include \cite{brown2021august,zhao2023}.
 Tests of other distributional properties related to uniformity, such as tests of Gaussianity and tests of multivariate symmetry can also be studied through the BEAST approach.
+Insights from these tests can be used in constructing distribution-free models of dependence \cite{brown2022belief}.

+With Theorem~\ref{thm: beauty}, we further observe that for two arbitrary random vectors $\bU_1$ and $\bU_2$ distributed within $[-1,1]^{p_1}$ and $[-1,1]^{p_2}$ respectively, by comparing the characteristic function of the joint distribution and the product of marginal characteristic distributions, the null hypothesis that $\bU_{1,D}$ and $\bU_{2,D}$ are independent is equivalent to the following hypothesis over the expectations of $A_\Lambda$'s:

+With this insight, we propose to study this general test of independence between random vectors in future work.
+In particular, we plan to study the connection between smooth forms of dependency and the order of binary interactions.
+A good understanding of this connection can help the development of distribution-free tests targeting at smooth forms of dependence.

 Our simulation studies show a gap in empirical power between the BEAST and the BEAST with oracle.
 Thus the optimal trade-off between sample size, dimension, the depth of binary expansion, and the strength of the non-uniformity would be another interesting problem for investigation.
 The optimal subsampling and thresholding procedures are critical as well.
 Results on these problems would lead to a BEAST that is adaptively optimal for a wide class of distributions in power.